dotnet/winforms/README.md

 [Daily builds](https://aka.ms/netcore3sdk) are also available in the [dotnet/code-sdk repo](https://github.com/dotnet/core-sdk).

-To use **WinForms Designer**, you'll need Visual Studio 2017 Update 15.8 or higher.
+To use the **WinForms designer**, you'll need Visual Studio 2017 Update 15.8 or higher.
 You can install it from [https://visualstudio.microsoft.com/downloads/](https://visualstudio.microsoft.com/downloads/), selecting the **.NET desktop development** workload with the options: **.NET Framework 4.7.2 development tools** and **.NET Core 3.0 development tools**.

 ## Creating new application